-“My wife Marisa and I care about Greenbelt Land Trust because we know first-hand the importance of working to protect our waterways for people and wildlife.
-Greenbelt is a great resource that protects natural areas and provides trails, events, and education.
+“My wife Marisa and I care about Greenbelt Land Trust because we know first-hand the importance of working to protect our rivers for people and wildlife.
+Greenbelt is a great resource that protects natural areas and provides trails, events, and education that expand local awareness of our surrounding environment.
 It takes a lot of effort and money to conserve land and rivers.
 Our family appreciates this work and we know how crucial it is, especially for our kids.
 This is why we are proud to be supporting members of Greenbelt.”

 “Being a restoration biologist, avid fisherman, and an outdoor enthusiast, I think special places are worth protecting for the sake of being protected in order to leave them better for the next person, including my children.
 I have a great appreciation for nature and my family and I are very active outdoors.
-We have a stake in nature and want to protect it and help to fund it.”
+We have a stake in environmental preservation and a responsibility to help fund conservation organizations.”

-“My kids love to bike, kayak, fish, and camp.
-At ages 5 and 8, I encourage them to turn off the TV, put the iPad away, and get outside.
+“My kids love to ski, bike, kayak, fish, and camp.
+At ages 6 and 8, we enjoy getting out for bike rides and hiking.
 One of our favorite places to bike is at Bald Hill Farm.
 Living in Corvallis, it is easy to get out and get in tune with nature.”

 “I grew up exploring oak woodlands and fishing creeks and ponds.
 Because of my proximity to natural areas and growing up with family and friends who encouraged outdoor recreation, I developed an appreciation for the outdoors early on.
 I want to impart this sense of appreciation to my kids.
 I want them to grow up exploring the outdoors and caring for the environment.”